-The resulting contract(s) with the supplier(s) would require the distributor to comply with the most recent New Zealand Immunisation Advisory Centre (IMAC) Vaccine Storage and Distribution National Standards (available from http://www.immune.org.nz/health-professionals/cold-chain(external link)) and with any changes to these standards that might occur during the tenure of a supply agreement.
+The resulting contract(s) with the supplier(s) would require the distributor to comply with the most recent New Zealand Immunisation Advisory Centre (IMAC) Vaccine Storage and Distribution National Standards (available from https://www.immune.org.nz/cold-chain) and with any changes to these standards that might occur during the tenure of a supply agreement.

 Stock should be available to order by 15 March each year.
 Suppliers should be aware of the high demand for the vaccine in the early stages of each season.
 Data shows that each year about half of all vaccines ordered are ordered within the first month of the season, and suppliers should be prepared for this busier period.
 Supply and payment conditions will be included in any supply agreement as a result of this RFP to take into account the importance of delivery timeframes.